vmware-tanzu/velero/design/cli-install-changes.md

           get                                         Get restic repositories
 ```

+Note: Velero will maintain the `velero server` command run by the Velero pod, which starts the Velero server deployment.

 2) `velero backup-location`
 Commands/flags for backup locations.

 ```
       set
         --default string                                  sets the default backup storage location (default "default") (NEW, -- was `server --default-backup-storage-location; could be set as an annotation on the BSL)
-        --cacert string                                   sets the name of the corresponding CA cert secret for the object storage
+        --cacert mapStringString                          sets the name of the corresponding CA cert secret for the object storage.
+Format is provider:cacert-secret-name.
+(NEW)
+        --credentials mapStringString                     sets the name of the corresponding credentials secret for a provider.
+Format is provider:credentials-secret-name.
+(NEW)

       create                                              NAME [flags]
         --default                                         Sets this new location to be the new default backup location.
 Default is false.
 (NEW)